Second edition of the challenge focussed on 3D

 4-states photophysics model

-Given a list of source locations from the structure simulator, fluorophore blinking was modelled by a 4 state process:
+Given a list of source locations from the structure simulator, fluorophore blinking was modelled by a 4 state process.

 The actual mean lifetime in On state is 1/(1/Ton + 1/Tbleach) due to two decay paths.
 Switching rates were chosen as "fluorescent-protein-like".
-For the training datasets: Ton = 3; Tdark = 2.5; Tbl=1.5; (units of frames)Fractional fluorophore on-times per frame (between 0 and 1) were then multiplied by the mean photon emission.
+For the training datasets: Ton = 3; Tdark = 2.5; Tbl=1.5; (unit is frames)Fractional fluorophore on-times per frame (between 0 and 1) were then multiplied by the mean photon emission.
 At the end of this process a list of XY positions, on-frames and (noise-free) intensities for all activated fluorophores was obtained.

 In order to achieve as realistic a simulation as possible, model point spread functions were derived from experimentally measured PSFs.
 For each modality, images of fluorescent beads were recorded the conditions below.
 Signal to noise of recorded PSFs was maximised in all cases by maximizing exposure time and averaging over several frames to increase dynamic range.